 Growing up as a child with a home daycare, I had the opportunity to observe many different types of children with different interests and ways of learning.
 My mom allowed me to take initiatives, take risks and get dirty.

-In my teens I got the chance to be part of the International Baccalaureate program at a public school.
+In my teens I got the chance to be part of the International Baccalaureate program at a public high school.
 This meant I got the chance to do many hands on and integrated projects.
 The most memorable project was my final personal project: organizing, creating and teaching children’s dance classes as well as organizing and planning the dance recital.
-In my late teens I left on one of the most life changing experiences: Katimavik.
-I starting seeing how valuable personal learning was and how much I could do when I was passionate.
+In my late teens I left on one of the most life changing experiences: Katimavik., a six month volunteer program where I lived in three different Canadian towns.
+I starting seeing how valuable personal learning was and how much I could do when I was passionate and surronded by a motivating community.

-In the last two years I founded Racine Carrée, an experiential learning hub that brings together university and primary school students to design and implement real world solutions for existing needs.
+In the last two years I founded Racine Carrée, an experiential learning hub that brings together university and primary school students to design and implement real world solutions for an existing need.

 And this year I embark on a Learning Trek to see what educational possibilities already exist in the world around me…